yggdrasil-network/public-peers/europe/netherlands.md

 * Dronten, operated by ne-vlezay80
   * `tcp://185.154.13.142:1198`

-* Dronten, openrated by ne-vlezay80
+* Dronten, operated by ne-vlezay80
   * `tls://45.147.198.155:6010`